Attendance at Broomhill.

 Ensuring punctual and regular attendance for a child at school is legal responsibility for parents and carers.
 In accordance with law regulations, absences from school, without good reason, can lead to prosecution.
 Although this has not been enforced previously, it is an option that we have available should we need to use it.

-If you have any further queries or concerns regarding the above matter, please do not hesitate to contact me.
+If you have any further queries or concerns regarding the above matter, please do not hesitate to contact the school office.

 UP TO DATE WHOLE SCHOOL ATTENDANCE